mwvgroup/pwv_kpno/README.md

     $ python setup.py install --user

-If you have issues installing the package with either method, ensure the following dependencies are installed in your Python environment: `'numpy', 'astropy', 'requests', 'pytz', 'scipy'`.
+If you have issues installing the package with either method, ensure that the following dependencies are installed in your Python environment: `'numpy', 'astropy', 'requests', 'pytz', 'scipy'`.

+To run the test suite use

+    $ python setup.py test

 ### 2.2 Setup